Accommodations in centrally-located three-star or four-star hotels. Rooming on a double basis.

 The U.S. glides by under your wide-bodied aircraft as you fly to our nation's capital, Washington, D.C.

-Settle in, relax, or set out to explore your surroundings.
+Upon arrival,settle in, relax, or, if time allows, set out with your group leader to explore your surroundings.

 The capital city is home to the largest museum complex in the world, the Smithsonian Institution.
 It now oversees nineteen museums and the National Zoo, as well as the "Castle," which houses the Smithsonian Visitor Center and the tomb of James Smithson, the Englishman whose half-million dollar endowment established the Institution, back in 1846.

-As time allows, choose one or two of the Smithsonian museums that you would like to visit (most are located on the Mall or nearby).
-They include the American History Museum, the African American History and Culture Museum, the American Indian Museum, the Natural History Museum, the Air and Space Museum, the National Gallery of Art, the Freer Gallery of Art, the Arthur M. Sackler Gallery, and the S. Dillon Ripley Center.
+As time allows, visit one or two of the Smithsonian museums (most are located on the Mall or nearby).
+They include notably the American History Museum, the African American History and Culture Museum, the American Indian Museum, the Natural History Museum, the Air and Space Museum, the National Gallery of Art, the Freer Gallery of Art, the Arthur M. Sackler Gallery, and the S. Dillon Ripley Center.

 View important Washington, D.C. landmarks on a tour of the city.